 Through its involvement with the Interagency Council on Homelessness, which was formally codified in state statute in 2017, DEHCR works with the four Wisconsin CoCs and other state agencies which house publicly funded systems that can discharge persons into housing instability and homelessness.
 Collaboration on this Council allows these agencies to work together towards discharge planning solutions.
-In 2018, the Council published a statewide Action Plan covering the 2019-2022 period.
-Currently, the Council is working on a Wisconsin plan to end homelessness.
+In 2022, the Council published a statewide Plan entitled "Welcoming Wisconsin Home: A Statewide Action Plan for Homelessness 2021-2023.
+Currently, the Council is working on implementing the Plan.
 In addition, collaboration on this Council has led to interagency efforts to end homelessness.
 DEHCR has collaborated with the Wisconsin Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or at risk of homelessness.
 Interagency Council members regularly exchange information relative to programmatic requirements, eligibility for funding and distribute this information to reduce organizational "silos" and create synergies.

-The HOPWA program provided short-term rental, mortgage, utility and supportive services assistance was provided to 113 households with HOPWA funding.
+The HOPWA program provided short-term rental, mortgage, utility and supportive services assistance was provided to 79 households with HOPWA funding.